MxNxPx/katacoda-scenarios/k8s-training/k8s-105/step4.md

 ---

-Step 1:
-The environment variables we defined are the username and password for the Tomcat Manager UI.
+FYI: The Secrets we defined earlier are the username and password for the Tomcat Manager UI.
 This is found at http://tomcat-server:8080/manager/html
-Exec into the Tomcat Pod and curl localhost/manager and check the response code:
-To do this, we first need the name of the Tomcat Pod `kubectl get pods -l user=a123456`{{execute}}

-Step 2:
+---

+## Confirm that we CANNOT access the Tomcat Manager UI without credentials

-The below command Exec’s into the Pod, curls localhost, returns output, looks for response code, then exits the exec session:
+The below command exec’s into the Pod, curls localhost, returns output, and looks for response code.
 `kubectl exec -it $(kubectl get pod --selector="user"="a123456" -o jsonpath={.items[0]..metadata.name}) -- sh -c "curl -is localhost:8080/manager/html | grep HTTP"`{{execute}}
+> _"HTTP/1.1 401"_

-This should return HTTP/1.1 401 because we did not specify a username and password.
+An HTTP status code of 4xx shows that we do not have privileges to access the page (since we did not specify a username and password).

-Step 3:
+---

+## Verify that we CAN access the Tomcat Manager UI with credentials

-The below command Logs in using the username and password defined in the Secret (as environment variables), ensures the -is is lower case and not upper when using curl.
-The secrets deployed are environment variables.
+The below command does the same thing as the command above, but also passes in the username and password (matching the ones defined in the Secret we deployed).

-`kubectl exec -it $(kubectl get pod --selector="user"="a123456" -o jsonpath={.items[0]..metadata.name}) -- sh -c "curl –is -u admin:password localhost:8080/manager/html | grep HTTP"`{{execute}}
+`kubectl exec -it $(kubectl get pod --selector="user"="a123456" -o jsonpath={.items[0]..metadata.name}) -- sh -c "curl -is -u admin:password localhost:8080/manager/html | grep HTTP"`{{execute}}

-This should return HTTP/1.1 200
+> _"HTTP/1.1 200"_

+An HTTP status code of 200 shows that we successfully accessed the page

+## That's all for this lab!!!